 The young boy’s name is Noah Hoover, who was diagnosed with Attention Deficit Hyperactivity Disorder and suffers from a medical condition called hypotonia, decreased muscle tone resulting from malfunctioning nerve impulses in the brain.
 To combat the decline of muscles and to help develop movement, Noah attends weekly sessions of physical therapy, occupational therapy and speech therapy.
 His mother also placed him in Tae Kwon Do classes, hoping that it would instill focus and drive in him.

-“I really think the taekwondo has really pushed him to get where he really needs to be,” Shelly Hoover said.
-“When he first went into taekwondo, it was hard to even watch him because he was struggling so hard to even balance on one foot.
+“I really think that Tae Kwon Do has really pushed him to get where he really needs to be,” Shelly Hoover said.
+“When he first went to Tae Kwon Do, it was hard to even watch him because he was struggling so hard to even balance on one foot.
 Going from that to being able to do all of these moves is great.”
 Now, it is hard to notice any difference in level between him and his friends.

 If you’re interested in our Miami Tae Kwon Do classes, contact us today!
 It is never too late to get started on the rewarding journey that is learning and mastering a martial art.
 Our emphasis is on establishing discipline, respect and courtesy in each student.
 This concept is built into every aspect of Tae Kwon Do instruction through the positive reinforcement of Martial Arts protocol.
 For more information on our school, contact Better Families by calling 305-663-1882.